jschwel1/DistributedNetworkCameraCrawler/README.md

 `server=alertServer`

 Next, a list of cameras is defined by a tuple of IP addresses and ports.
-The list must exist between the lines `cameras=_` and `end_cameras=_`. and each camera must be on its own line.
+The list must exist between the lines `cameras=_` and `end_cameras=_` and each camera must be on its own line.
 For example:
 ```
 cameras=_
 client0=('192.168.1.3',51236)